JonathanMEdwards/subtext10/doc/language.md

 }
 ```

-The extra result of a `try` structure is a choice, and the extra result of a recursive `try` structure is a recursive choice.
+The extra result of a `try` block is a choice, and the extra result of a recursive `try` block is a recursive choice.
 So the extra result of `match-expr` is an AST.
-The clauses of the `try` structure are labeled `literal?` and `plus?` like in the `expr` choice.
+The clauses of the `try` block are labeled `literal?` and `plus?` like in the `expr` choice.
 Completing the correspondence, the matched number is returned as the extra result of the `literal?` clause, and the left and right ASTs are returned as named extra results of the `plus?` clause.
 So the extra result of `match-expr` matches the earlier definition of `expr`.
 In `eval-expr`, `ast: match-expr~` says the input of the program must be the extra result of `match-expr`.
 The rest of the code is identical to `eval-expr`.

 ### Repeats